AkiPoh/DEV-KATKE/PLANNING.md

 ### Core Features

-Everything keyoboard and mouse mapped, based on preference.
-Accessability will be somewhat of a priority too, though not an overwhelming one yet.
+Everything keyboard and mouse mapped, based on preference.
+Accessibility will be somewhat of a priority too, though not an overwhelming one yet.

 - **Brush Stroke Tools**
   - **Types:**
     - Basic brush with adjustable size and character sets
-    - Eraser (probably built similary to the basic brush)
+    - Eraser (probably built similarly to the basic brush)
     - Intelligent brush for contextual characters (diagonal connectors, corners, etc.)
   - These will aim to feel amazing, being the default tools

-- **Miscalenous Tools**
+- **Miscellaneous Tools**
   - **Types:**
-    - Pain bucket
+    - Paint bucket

 - **Shape Creation Tools**
   - **Types:**